Broadcast Tower Climb (Tunnel to Towers)

 Remembering the Boss was a half-hour tribute to the Yankees long time owner, George Steinbrenner.
 Remembering the Boss was hosted by Chris Wragge, Christen Johnson and Sam Ryan.

-The half hour tribute show detailed the Boss’ 37 year run as the owner of the New York Yankees, George Steinbrenner.
+The half hour tribute show, on WCBS TV, detailed the Boss’ 37 year run as the owner of the New York Yankees, George Steinbrenner.
 He became the most recognizable owner in all of sports.

 Dating back to 1973, the Boss developed a reputation as a win at all costs owner.
 His Yankees won 7 World Series championships, and 11 AL pennants.
 In his first 23 seasons, he changed managers 20 times cementing his reputation as “The Boss”.